fingon/sssmemvault/README.md

     endpoint: "node-b.example.com:59240" # Or IP:port "192.168.42.34:59240"
     public_key_path: "nodeB_public.json" # Path to Node B's combined public keyset
     poll_interval: "60s" # Poll Node B every 60 seconds
+    # fragments_per_owner: 1 # Explicitly setting the default

   # Configuration for the Client (used by Node A & B daemons for auth verification and GetDecoded encryption)
   # The client itself doesn't run a daemon, but nodes need its public keyset info.
+  # fragments_per_owner is not relevant here as clients don't own fragments.
   "client-X":
     endpoint: "" # Endpoint not needed as client doesn't listen
     public_key_path: "clientX_public.json" # Path to Client X's combined public keyset